isprojects/mstform/README.md

 so the state after saving will be set as the initial value on every `FieldAccessor`.

-Manually resetting the dirty state can be done by calling `resetDirtyStates` on the `FormState` or `resetDirtyState` on any other `accessor`.
+Manually resetting the dirty state can be done by calling `resetDirtyState` on the `FormState` or `resetDirtyState` on any other `accessor`.

 ## Tips